davetron5000/rspec_test_data/README.md

 end
 ```

-Even here, the setup is explicit so you know it's happenig.
+Even here, the setup is explicit so you know it's happening.
 Nothing is done to you automatically.

 If you don't create an analogous `.test_data.rb` file, nothing happens, your test works like normal.